 What is Microsoft 365 SharePoint?

-SharePoint, part of the Microsoft 365 family, is effectively an application inside 365, that once licensed and installed, allows us to create SharePoint sites.
+SharePoint, part of the Microsoft Office 365 family, is effectively an application inside 365, that once licensed and installed, allows us to create SharePoint sites.
 Each site can have its own permissions for 365 group and/or users, which can be full control, edit, read only and so on, just like traditional permissions on Microsoft servers.
 Simplifying the thought process, each SharePoint site could be the mapped network drive that you are familiar with, simply moved online, and used in exactly the same way.

 What are the advantages of moving to SharePoint?

 There are many advantages of moving to Microsoft SharePoint:

 - For businesses that can go full cloud, the financial saving on server hardware purchases.